ezamora0646/ECLSK-11/README.md

-# English Proficiency, Approaches to Learning, and the Moderating Role of Student-Teacher Relationships (SY 2010-2012)
+# Predictors of Latino Students' Approaches to Learning (SY 2010-2012)

 ## Table of Contents